xbeat/Machine-Learning/README.md

 Decision Trees and Overfitting

 Decision trees are powerful machine learning algorithms, but they have a tendency to overfit the training data.
 This means they can capture noise and create complex models that don't generalize well to new data.
 However, the statement that decision trees always overfit is not entirely accurate.
 Let's explore this topic and discuss effective techniques to prevent overfitting, including Cost-Complexity Pruning (CCP).

+## Machine Learning Workflow 10 Key Processes

+Data Collection

+Data collection is the foundation of any machine learning project.
+It involves gathering relevant information from various sources such as databases, APIs, or web scraping.
+Let's explore a simple example using Python's requests library to collect data from an API.

 ## Fine-Tuning LLMs with PEFT and ROUGE Score